mlandry1/CarND/CarND-Behavioral-Cloning-P3/README.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I did several things:
 * I recorded more training examples and more recovery manoeuvers.
-* I flipped the images and the steering angle to remove any bias in the steering angle data (model.py lines 88-89)
+* I flipped the images and the steering angle to remove any bias in the steering angle data (*model.py* lines 88-89)
-* I used all three cameras images by adding an offset (0.25 or 6.25&deg;) to the steering angle for the right and left cameras (model.py lines 143-145).
+* I used all three cameras images by adding an offset (0.25 or 6.25&deg;) to the steering angle for the right and left cameras (*model.py* lines 143-145).
-* I generated synthetic images by doing a brigthness randomisation and a vertical and horizontal perspective shift (model.py lines 81-85).
+* I generated synthetic images by doing a brigthness randomisation and a vertical and horizontal perspective shift (*model.py* lines 81-85).
-* I also filtered the data based on vehicle speed to remove steering angles suceptible to be too sharp.
+* I also filtered the data based on vehicle speed to remove steering angles suceptible to be too sharp (*model.py* lines 119-130).

-At the end of the process, the vehicle is able to drive autonomously around both tracks without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 396-424) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (*model.py* lines 396-424) consisted of a convolution neural network with the following layers and layer sizes:

 ```sh
 _________________________________________________________________